pingcap/docs-dm/en/task-configuration-guide.md

 To configure the filters of binlog events for the data migration task, perform the following steps:

-1. Configure a global binlog event filter rule set in the task configuration file.
+1. Configure a global filter rule set of binlog events in the task configuration file.

     ```yaml
     filters:                                        # The filter rule set of data source binlog events.
 You can set multiple rules at the same time.